Cautious Bayesian MPC: Regret Analysis and Bounds on the Number of Unsafe Learning Episodes: CAUTIOUS BAYESIAN MPC

-Different from the original formulation as proposed by~\cite{Mitter1966} and different from~\cite{Wabersich2020}, we enforce a modified state constraint~\eqref{eq:mpc_problem_state_constraint}.
-First, we use a tightened state constraint common in MPC for uncertain systems to foster closed-loop constraint satisfaction, see e.g. \cite{marruedo2002input} and \cite[Section 3]{hewing2020} for an overview.
+and can be efficiently solved online based on the current system state $x(t)$ using tailored MPC solvers~\cite[Chapter 8]{Rawlings2017}.
+Ideally, the prediction horizon $T$ equals the task length, yielding a shrinking horizon MPC.
+For long task horizons $T$, a common approximation in MPC is to select a smaller prediction horizon and to operate in a receding horizon fashion, see, e.g. \cite[Section 2.2]{hewing2020}.
+Different from~\cite{Wabersich2020}, we propose two modifications of the state constraint formulation~\eqref{eq:mpc_problem_state_constraint}\re .
+First, we use a tightened state constraint common in MPC for uncertain systems to foster practical closed-loop constraint satisfaction, see, e.g.~\cite{marruedo2002input}, for the case of bounded uncertainties.
 By optimizing state trajectories subject to a tightened state constraint set, i.e. $g_x(x) \leq (1-\delta_{k-t})\mOnes{}$ with non-decreasing $0<\delta_{k-t}\leq 1$ along prediction time steps ${k}$ at time $t$, we gain a safety margin to compensate for uncertain model parameters $\mPa_F$ and unknown external disturbances $\epsilon_F$ before state constraint violation occurs at some time step $t$ in the future, i.e. $g_x(x(t))\nleq\mOnes{}$.
-As a second modification, we soften the tightened state constraint in~\eqref{eq:mpc_problem_state_constraint} and include the extra negative reward term $-I(\rho)$ on the constraint relaxation in~\eqref{eq:mpc_problem_reward} to ensure feasibility of problem~\eqref{eq:mpc_problem} as similarly done in~\cite{Zeilinger2014}.
-The penalty is selected to realize a so-called exact penalty function as proposed by \cite{Kerrigan2000}.
-The resulting cautious soft-constraint formulation is given as $\bar\XX_{k-t}(\rho) = \{x\in\RR^n | g_x(x) \leq (1-\delta_{k-t})\mOnes{} + \rho\}$ with parameters $\delta_{k-t}\in\RR$, $\delta_{k-t}>0$ defining the degree of cautiousness, slack variable $\rho \in \RR^{n_s}$, $\rho\geq 0$, and the exact penalty $I(\rho) = c_{1}^\top \rho + c_{2}\rho^\top \rho$ for sufficiently large linear penalty weights $c_{1}\in\RR^{n_s}$, $c_1>0$ \cite{Kerrigan2000}.
-Importantly, the tightening of the constraints using $\delta_{k-t} >0$ will be the main mechanism allowing to upper bound the expected number of unsafe learning episodes in Section~\ref{subsec:unsafe_learning_episodes}.
+As a second modification, we soften the tightened state constraint in~\eqref{eq:mpc_problem_state_constraint} and include the extra negative reward term $-I(\rho)$ on the constraint relaxation in~\eqref{eq:mpc_problem_reward} to ensure recursive feasibility of problem~\eqref{eq:mpc_problem} as similarly done in~\cite{Zeilinger2014}.
+The penalty ideally realizes a so-called exact penalty function as proposed by~\cite{Kerrigan2000}.
+The resulting cautious soft-constraint formulation is given as $\mXpred_{k|t}\in\bar\XX_{k-t}(\rho) := \{x\in\RR^n | g_x(x) \leq (1-\delta_{k-t})\mOnes{} + \rho\}$ with parameters $\delta_{k-t}\in\RR$, $\delta_{k-t}>0$ defining the degree of cautiousness, slack variable $\rho \in \RR^{n_x}$, $\rho\geq 0$, and the constraint violation penalty $I(\rho) = c_{1}^\top \rho + c_{2}\rho^\top \rho$ with penalty weights $c_{1}\in\RR^{n_x}$, $c_1>0$, $c_2\in \RR$, $c_2\geq 0$ \cite{Kerrigan2000}\footnote{ The potentially difficult selection of the penalty weights $c_1$, $c_2$ can be avoided using a `separation of objectives' approach, where~\eqref{eq:mpc_problem} is first maximized w.r.t. $-I(\rho_{k|t})$ to obtain a minimal softening $\{\rho^*_{k|t}\}$, which can be fixed to optimize the expected reward in~\eqref{eq:mpc_problem} in a second optimization problem, allowing to select, e.g., $c_1=\mOnes{}$, $c_2=1$.}.
+Sufficiently large values of $c_1$ yield an exact penalty, which ensures that~\eqref{eq:mpc_problem} recovers the original hard constrained solution in the convex case whenever possible while guaranteeing feasibility of~\eqref{eq:mpc_problem} for any $x\in\RR^n$ if necessary.
+Using an imperfect estimate $\tilde \mPa=(\tilde \mPa_\mR, \tilde \mPa_F)$ of the true system parameters $\mPa \mDef (\mPa_\mR,\mPa_F)$ in the MPC problem~\eqref{eq:mpc_problem}, we denote the expected closed-loop future reward, including a weighted constraint violation penalty, at time $t$ and state $x$ as